davidtheclark/postcss-log-warnings/README.md

 });
 ```

+*By default, this plugin will clear the warnings after it logs them*.
+Otherwise, your other plugins or your PostCSS runner might re-print the same warnings, causing some confusion.
+This can be changed by setting the option `{ keepWarnings: true }`.

 ### Options

+- **keepWarnings** (boolean, default = false)

+  If true, the plugin will *not* clear the warnings after it logs them (by default, it will clear them).
+Other plugins will then have access to these warnings and might re-print them.

 - **plugins** (array of strings, default = [])

-  If empty, `logWarnings` will log every warning, regardless of which plugin registered it.
+  If empty, the plugin will log every warning, regardless of which plugin registered it.
   To limit output, name the plugins whose warnings you would like to see.
   For example, `{ plugins: ['postcss-bem-linter'] }` will only log warnings from the `postcss-bem-linter` plugin.

 - **throwError** (boolean, default = `false`)

-  If `true`, after `logWarnings` logs your warnings it will exit the process with code 1 if it found any warnings.
+  If `true`, after the plugin logs your warnings it will exit the process with code 1 if it found any warnings.